 1. Employees are only motivated by money

 One of the most common myths we have heard is that employees only care about and are motivated by money.
 The reason behind this myth being so pervasive is that managers find it much easier to believe that they can increase their employees’ engagement levels by simply increasing their salaries.
 After all, throwing money at a problem is much easier than actually taking the time to understand why your employees might feel dissatisfied with their jobs.
 What most employees crave for is recognition for their work.
-A good way to show that your value your employees is to implement a rewards system based on positive feedback received by customers.
+A good way to show that you value your employees is to implement a rewards system based on the positive feedback received by customers.
 In this way, your employees’ good performance will be directly correlated to rewards, further encouraging them to do better.

 2. Every employee is the same

 If a company treats its customers as valued individuals with specific needs and desires, then why wouldn’t it treat its employees the same?
 Every employee is different and is motivated by different things.
-Therefore, put the effort needed to get to know your employees better and to understand what their ambitions are, so that you can help them achieve them!
+Therefore, put the effort needed to get to know your employees better and to understand what their ambitions are so that you can help them achieve them!